Child Safety Standards

 The standards and scheme were established by the Child Wellbeing and Safety Act 2005, and are administered by the Commission for Children and Young People who oversee and monitor compliance with the standards and scheme.
 Both take into account sexual, physical, emotional, and psychological abuse, as well as serious neglect of children under the age of 18 years.

-The Child Safe Standards is a set of seven standards that aim to create and maintain child safe environments.
+The Child Safe Standards is a set of eleven standards that aim to create and maintain child safe environments.
 Council is required to implement and comply with these standards.

 The Reportable Conduct Scheme aims to improve organisations’ responses to allegations of certain types of misconduct involving children committed by their workers and volunteers.
 It imposes legal obligations on heads of organisations to have systems in place to prevent child abuse, and if child abuse is alleged, to ensure allegations are brought to the attention of appropriate persons for investigation and response.